karthiknganesan/Docker-applications-Dockerwithcomposefile/README.md

 This repository contains Dockerized templates for popular web development stacks using Docker Compose.
 Each stack includes a Dockerfile and docker-compose.yml to help you get started quickly.

+Note: This repository is intended for reference purposes only.
+It contains only the basic Dockerfile and docker-compose.yml configurations.
+The actual application source code is not included.

 Included Stacks

 1. Node.js + MongoDB